-While Democrat presidential candidates and Senators Jeff Merkley and Cory Booker, along with Representative Alexandria Ocasio-Cortez, this week announced their support for a Green New Deal, based on language and issues the Green Party has been promoting for almost twenty five years, the Democrats' version ignores the economic inequity and rampant corporatism at the heart of our current environmental crisis.
+While Democrat presidential candidates and Senators Jeff Merkley and Cory Booker, along with Representative Alexandria Ocasio-Cortez, announced their support for a Green New Deal, based on language and issues the Green Party has been promoting for almost twenty five years, the Democrats' version ignores the economic inequity and rampant corporatism at the heart of our current environmental crisis.

 The Green New Deal is a four part program for moving America quickly out of crisis into a secure, sustainable future.
 Inspired by the New Deal programs that helped us out of the Great Depression of the 1930s, the Green New Deal will provide similar relief and create an economy that makes our communities sustainable, healthy, and just.

 Part of a platform that has been crafted in dialogue among environmental activists, deep ecologists, urban planners, social justice activists, and committed reformers the ideas at the core of the Green New Deal have been at the heart of Green Party politics for more than a quarter century.

 Our country cannot truly move forward until the roots of inequality are pulled up, and the seeds of a new, healthier economy are planted.
 Thus, the Green New Deal begins with an Economic Bill of Rights that ensures all citizens the right to employment through a Full Employment Program.
 It will create 25 million jobs by implementing a nationally funded, locally controlled direct employment initiative which will replace unemployment offices with local "employment offices."
 These locally controlled offices will offer public sector jobs which are "stored" in job banks in order to take up any slack in private sector employment.